 EN.570.691 | Hazardous Waste Engineering and Management | 3 |

-The final courses will be a project or electives in environmental science that are appropriate to the student’s goals and approved by a faculty adviser.
+The remaining courses will be a research project or electives in environmental science that are appropriate to the student’s goals and approved by a faculty advisor.
+The remaining electives can be engineering courses (“EN”), arts and sciences courses (“AS”), or public health courses (“PH”).

 Environmental Science and Policy

-It is recommended to take the following two courses in environmental policy:
+To complete this track, students are required to take two of the following two courses in environmental Policy

 Code | Title | Credits |